skip to content

 Postgraduate Study

 Having had a rewarding experience during the MAUS programme, I wanted to further my research interests by reading for a doctorate.
-I was subsequently informed of an EPSRC funded opportunity at the Department and approached my MAUS Environmental Design tutor Professor Koen Steemers for guidance.
+I was subsequently informed of an EPSRC-funded opportunity at the department and approached my MAUS Environmental Design tutor, Professor Koen Steemers, for guidance.
 He enthusiastically helped me to formulate a research proposal to further my interest in urban and architectural green infrastructure interventions, which impressed the interview panel and resulted in being awarded the Studentship.

 This stimulating environment resulted in the delivery of six journal publications and representation at four international conferences during my doctoral studies.
 Being emersed in the Cambridge environment also meant that I had many opportunities to present my research to College and wider University audiences, thereby aiding the development of a robust thesis.
-I feel especially privileged to have been a member of this Department in the years leading up to its UK #1 ranking for Architecture awarded by the Research Excellence Framework (REF 2021).
-This is a testament to my belief that if one wishes to be at the cutting edge of research in the field, there is no better place to be than in this Department.
+I feel especially privileged to have been a member of this department in the years leading up to its UK #1 ranking for Architecture awarded by the Research Excellence Framework (REF 2021).
+This is a testament to my belief that if one wishes to be at the cutting edge of research in the field, there is no better place to be than in this department.

 Kanchane Gunawardena (May 2022)

-While working closely with craftsmen on conservation and architectural design in India for over four years, I had developed keen interest in testing the scope of traditional building techniques in contemporary contexts.
+While working closely with craftsmen on conservation and architectural design in India for over four years, I developed a keen interest in testing the scope of traditional building techniques in contemporary contexts.
 The Department of Architecture at Cambridge offered an environment of rigorous scholarship while the collegiate structure was ideal for community engagement for my young family and me.

 Aftab Jalia - Clare Hall (April 2018)